anderspetersson/django-bigbrother/README.md

 `warning_low`: Integer or float.
 Warn bigbrother if the value is equal or less than this value.
 Set this to None (the default) to disable.

 `warning_high`: Integer or float.
 Warn bigbrother if the value is equal or higher than this value.
-Set this to None (the default) to disable.
+Set to None (the default) to disable.

 ## Tracking data for graphs